Ask Slashdot: How To Teach Generic Engineers Coding, Networking, and Computing?

 But I think it's starts where it stops right now.
 What you have is a bunch of self-taught experts trying to carry on a vision-less and foundation-less IT

 The same way you teach an engineer...
-(Score:2)
+(Score:3)

 Am I missing the joke?
 (Score:2)